 - If it’s in your wheelhouse, experiment with your syllabus format.
 Some professors have started making class “trailers” that they can share on YouTube or other social channels.

-- You can even forgo a traditional syllabi altogether in favor of an interactive website.
+- You can even forgo a traditional syllabi altogether in favor of an interactive course website.
 A simple webpage that publicizes your accomplishments and courses can suffice, but you could also create an online syllabus that uses images, links to articles, and other dynamic elements.
 Your website can also be a place to share syllabi from previous semesters and even positive pull quotes from past student evaluations (anonymized, to avoid issues of confidentiality).

 - If your material warrants it, try an attention-grabbing class title.
 “Sex and Death,” for example, sounds a lot more interesting than “Ethics 101.”